Easy meals that don’t sacrifice taste and health are the best meals, right?!

 Pulling this meal together is so easy.
 Diced onion, carrot, minced garlic, beans, and shredded or chopped kale are the vegetarian aspects of this meal.
 Sautéed crumbled Italian sausage, and broth are the non-vegetarian ingredients.
 If you want to keep this meal totally vegetarian, skip the sausage, and replace the chicken or turkey broth with vegetable broth.
 The bonus flavour comes from the grated Pecorino cheese and pepper, kind of a Cacio Pepe vibe.

 Start with removing the casings from your sausages.
 Crumble the filling into a skillet, and sauté till crisp and golden brown.
 Use a slotted spoon to remove it to a paper towel lined plate.
 Remove the fat, leaving only a tablespoon for the next step.
 Next you will sauté the onions, garlic and carrots till tender.
 Reserving some of the beans and broth, next add the beans and broth, and cook till the beans are warmed through.
 Now you will blend the reserved beans, broth and grated cheese till smooth.
 This gets poured into the skillet with everything.
 This will create a smooth, creamy finish to the broth.
-Now add in the kale and let it wilt till softened.
+Now return the sausage to the skillet and add in the kale and let it wilt till softened.
 Finish with black pepper.
 Taste and see if you need salt.
 Between the sausage and the cheese, some salt is already there.

 Finishing with Acid